Medical Travel Insurance

 - Expenses incurred due to elective treatment and/or diagnostic procedures

-- Complications related to such treatment expenses incurred due to therapeutic abortion, childbirth, or complications of pregnancy occurring within two months of the expected delivery date (effective April 1, 2017 with Great-West Life, week 35 or later, or if high risk during pregnancy)
+- Complications related to such treatment expenses incurred due to therapeutic abortion, childbirth, or complications of pregnancy occurring after week 35, or if high risk during pregnancy

 - Charges for continuous or routine medical care normally covered by the government plan in your province/territory of residence

 The business travel insurance has a separate lifetime maximum from your extended health plan and will not impact the extended health lifetime maximum.